Skip to content

 uv run worldforge provider health <name> provider-specific configured/healthy details.

-uv run worldforge provider info <name> redacted config summary plus profile, capability, and health.
+uv run worldforge provider info <name> redacted config summary plus profile, capability, lifecycle, and health.

 WorldForge reports local provider state and adapter errors.
 It does not own upstream provider SLAs, deployment load balancers, alert channels, retry orchestration outside one provider call, or credential rotation.